gruggeri/ntft/README.md

 The reasons why we decided to go this way, is to be consistent with JSON syntax.

-> Consider this the new quiz template, from now on.

 Also note that we are now wrapping the entire quiz in single quote (`'`) to convert it to a long string that we save in a variable (here `myquiz`).
 We picked single quote because the JSON is already full of double quotes.